MiguelGalp/odio_oido/README.md

 The app includes a `run_cron_job()` function that fetches the latest tweet counts for the specified users and updates the database.
 This function is set to run every half hour to maintain measurement standards.

+## Deploy

+You can deploy your own XTemp. into Render.
+See [here](https://twitter-temperature.onrender.com/)